How students can leverage the power of mentorship in nursing

 Mentorship in nursing is a valuable and essential part of building relationships between experienced, seasoned nurses and new practitioners.
 Seasoned nurses have experienced a lot and learned many lessons, and mentoring gives new nurses a chance to absorb all that valuable information.

-There are two main types of mentorships: formal and informal.
-Traditional nursing mentorship programs are ones that healthcare organizations have established.
-This is typically due to a desire to promote professional development among their employees.
-These can include one-on-one meetings with certified mentors or participation in online forums or interactive webinars.
+There are two main types of mentorship: formal and informal.
+Traditional nursing mentorship programs are established by healthcare organizations, typically to promote professional development among their employees.
+These programs can include one-on-one meetings with certified mentors or participation in online forums or interactive webinars.

 The other side of the coin is informal mentorships.
 These relationships can exist for students and nurses and can be found in hospitals, clinics, or private practices.
 This type of relationship is typically much more relaxed and less structured.
 This environment can be less intimidating, but these mentorships are harder to come by.